 Unconfirmed fan picks:

 Now for the fun part.
 None of these characters have been confirmed to appear in the Jump Force Roster, but are fan favourites to be included and were important to the development of Shonen Jump as a modern cultural phenomenon.
-These are just five characters we’d like to see make the cut – tell us down in the comments who you want in the game and we’ll add them to the list.
+These are just a few characters we’d like to see make the cut – tell us down in the comments who you want in the game too!

 - Jonathan Joestar